 How many times does a high school student hear the question, “what do you want to do when you graduate?”

 The Dearborn Academy College and Career Services Program prepares students for life after Dearborn.
-During a student’s junior and senior years, students and counselors work together to identify transition options suited to the student’s strengths, interests and learning style.
+During a student’s junior and senior years, students and counselors work together to identify transition options suited to the student’s strengths, interests and learning preferences.
 Students develop specific goals through an individualized plan that includes both college counseling and career planning support.

 Transition to College